djtayag/CSE141L/README.txt

 Inside each of the program folders, you will find the SystemVerilog modules and some test benches (ALU_tb.sv, ProgCtr_tb.sv, TopLevel_tb.sv).
 Each program folder will also have its respective assembly and machine code text files.

-I tried to include all the testing scripts and transcripts that we have for each program, but for whatever reason, the GradeScope submission runs too long when I include the transcripts and testing hex files.
-So I removed the testing stuff out of the submission and instead published pushed them into a GitHub repo.

-**Inside GitHub repo**

-If you would like to see the testing that we did, you can visit the repo at https://github.com/djtayag/CSE141L.
-In each of the program files in the repo, you will find python scripts that we used for testing.
+There is a testing folder where you can find python scripts that we used for testing.
 The scripts generate ALL possible inputs and their respective expected outputs.
-The hex files produced from these scripts were fed into the TopLevel_tb of each program and exhaustively tested.
+The text files produced from these scripts were fed into the TopLevel_tb of each program and exhaustively tested.
 The programs passed ALL the tests!
-In program3 folder, you will find a prog3_input.hex file which is the input data we used to test our implementation with.
+In the prog3_test folder, you will find a prog3_input.hex file which is the input data we used to test our implementation with.
 Our program3 runs as expected with the test cases provided to it.
-All the transcripts for testing can be viewed in the transcript.txt files in each program folder.
+All the transcripts for testing can be viewed in the transcript.txt files in each program test folder.

 b.
 Explain which programs/features work, and which programs/features don't work.